-It’s also worth mentioning their hunt in a little more detail.
-A lot of people want to see a leopard, cheetah or lion hunt, but the wild dog’s version is the most impressive and gruesome.
+- It’s also worth mentioning the wild dog hunting strategy in a little more detail.
+African wild dogs are often referred to as the African hunting dog.
+Many people want to see a leopard, cheetah, or lion hunt, but the wild dog hunting technique is the most impressive and gruesome.
 A lot of people regret watching!
 The dogs can clock up to 65kmph for 10 to 60 minutes whilst chasing their prey.
-However, the typical chase only goes as far as 2km, during which their prey is bitten on the legs, belly and anus until it stops running.
+However, the typical chase only goes as far as 2km, during which their prey is bitten on the legs, belly, and anus until it stops running.
 It is then shredded apart whilst still alive!

 Below, I highlight the best areas in Africa to see these incredible creatures.
 I have come up with the Top 5 areas and they are as follows, in no particular order:

 This is one of the best parks in Africa for offering a range of activities and an authentic experience.
 Game viewing is exceptional, with an impressive concentration of elephant and buffalo during the dry season, as well as all of the big cats.
 Wild dog are regularly seen – and if guests are lucky, they can witness them on foot.
 The stand-out camps here, for witnessing wild dog, are Stretch Ferreira Safaris Camp and Vundu Camp.